bandanaprakash/finalYearProject/README.md

-# CODSOFT Data Science Internship
+# Hackveda Limited Data Engineer Internship
-Welcome to my CODSOFT Data Science Internship Portfolio!
-In this repository, you will find a collection of projects that I have completed during my internship at CODSOFT.
+Welcome to Hackveda Limited Data Engineer Internship Portfolio!
+In this repository, you will find a collection of projects that I have completed during my internship at HackVeda Limited.
 Each project showcases my skills in data analysis, machine learning, and problem-solving.

 ## INTRODUCTION:
-I am thrilled to share my journey during the CODSOFT Data Science Internship, where I had the opportunity to work on any three of five exciting projects/tasks that delved into different aspects of data science.
+I am thrilled to share my journey during the Hackveda Limited Data Engineer Internship, where I had the opportunity to work on any three of five exciting projects/tasks that delved into different aspects of data engineer.
 This internship has been an invaluable learning experience, and I am excited to showcase the results of my hard work.
-Below are the tasks given by CODSOFT during this internship journey:
+Below are the tasks given by Hackveda during this internship journey:

-## DATA SCIENCE TASKS:
+## Data Engineer TASKS:
 1. TASK 1: Insights-Driven_sales
 PURPOSE: to analyze sales transactions and derive actionable insights that can enhance sales strategies.
 Specifically, the dataset contains information about customers, their demographics, purchase behaviors, and transaction details.